Happy new year everyone. Te Pou offices are now open for 2021.

 - Paul Gibson, former Disability Rights Commissioner, Human Rights Commission

-A unique education programme developed by Te Pou o te Whakaaro Nui and the Disabled Persons Assembly that puts human rights for disabled people and the Disability Convention into a New Zealand cultural context.
+A unique education programme developed by Te Pou and the Disabled Persons Assembly that puts human rights for disabled people and the Disability Convention into a New Zealand cultural context.

-The name Kia Noho Rangatira Ai Tātou expresses the right of all people to exercise self-determination to participate confidently in their whānau, community and world.
+The name Kia Noho Rangatira Ai Tātou expresses the right of all people to exercise self-determination to participate as full citizens in their whānau, community and world.

-Our thanks to governance group member, Te Huia Bill Hamilton (Ngāti Kahungungu, Nga Rāuru, Ngāti Raukawa, Kotimana) for gifting the programme name.
+Our thanks to governance group kaumatua, Te Huia Bill Hamilton (Ngāti Kahungungu, Nga Rāuru, Ngāti Raukawa, Kotimana) for gifting the programme name.

 Informed by human rights education best practice, the programme is developed and delivered by disabled people.

-“Nothing about me without me” is the basis of the programme’s philosophy.
+“Nothing about us without us” is the basis of the programme’s philosophy.

 The programme includes a manual which provides a practical reference guide to applying the Disability Convention.